kikuchiyo/device_connection_en/nonsdk/upstream/device_else/report_attributes.md

     <td>version</td>
     <td>String</td>
     <td>Mandatory</td>
     <td>Version of the protocol.
 Current version is 1.0.</td>
   </tr>
   <tr>
     <td>params</td>
     <td>List</td>
     <td>Mandatory</td>
-    <td>Parameters used for deleting tags.</td>
+    <td>Parameters used for reporting attributes.</td>
   </tr>
   <tr>
     <td>attributes </td>
     <td>Array </td>
     <td>Optional</td>
     <td>List of the attributes.
-One request can contain maximum 200   items.<br>
+A request can carry a maximum of 200 attributes.<br>
-       If the value of attribute is null, system will report all the attributes.  </td>
+       When not specified, all attributes are reported.  </td>
   </tr>
   <tr>
     <td>method</td>